Suvi-Anne Siimes

+In her book, Politiikan julkisivu, published in March 2007 after her departure from politics, she goes into further detail about what made her leave her career in politics.

 In the 2009 European elections, Siimes endorsed Risto Penttilä, a National Coalition Party candidate.

 Siimes is now working as Director General of Pharma Industry Finland.

 She was appointed Chairman of the Board of Veikkaus (the Finnish National Lottery) on 16 March 2011.

 Siimes has a licentiate (advanced degree) in economics.